Lenanetka/healthtrack/README.md

 watches for changes in your sources and generates code with incremental rebuilds.
 This is suitable for development sessions.

 Database path: '[/data/user/0/com.example.healthtrack1/app_flutter/journal_database.sqlite]()'

+## Line Length

+Increase line length from 80 to 120 in Code - Preferences - Settings - search by "length" and update Dart: Line Length value.